TronFortyTwo/Tux-in-Space/type.typ

 # These are the real types.
 The information missing are taken
 # from the default type
 ###############################################################################

 NAME: Artificial object
-DESCRIPTION: The product of an intentional human manufacture, often buildt whit metals
+DESCRIPTION: The product of an intentional human manifacture, often buildt whit metals
 HUNTED: Y
 PRODUCT: Debris
 PARENT: NULL